-- b) during the project, the individual is not present in the recipient country for a period or periods exceeding in the aggregate 183 days in any twelve-month period beginning or ending in the relevant tax year; - c) the remuneration is paid by, or on behalf of, an employer who is not a resident of the recipient country, and - d) that remuneration is not borne by what tax treaties based on the OECD or UN Models refer to as a "permanent establishment" or "fixed base" which the employer has in that country. - 86.
-Principle B is based on a rule found in almost all bilateral tax treaties and incorporated in paragraph 2 of Article 15 of the UN Model and the OECD Model.
+- d) that remuneration is not borne by what tax treaties based on the OECD or UN models refer to as a "permanent establishment" or "fixed base" which the employer has in that country. - 86.
+Principle B is based on a rule found in almost all bilateral tax treaties and incorporated in paragraph 2 of Article 15 of the UN and OECD models.
 Under that rule, where a person employed by a foreign enterprise exercises his/her employment in a recipient country for a short period of time, the relevant employment income is exempt from income taxation in the recipient country. - 87.
 This exemption would typically apply to employees of foreign commercial enterprises who are performing work in the recipient country pursuant to contracts concluded with the donor.
 Since these individuals would not be employed directly by that donor, they would not be entitled to the exemption referred to in Principle A and should be subject to the normal taxation rules of the recipient country, subject to this exemption for short-term employment activities. - 88.
 Since the wording of Principle B is derived from that used in tax treaties, it should be read in the same way.
-The references to "resident", "permanent establishment" and "fixed base" should therefore be given the meaning that it generally has for the purposes of tax treaties and the 183-day rule should be interpreted in accordance with the guidance found in the Commentary on the UN Model and OECD Model.
+The references to "resident", "permanent establishment" and "fixed base" should therefore be given the meaning that these terms generally have for the purposes of tax treaties and the 183-day rule should be interpreted in accordance with the guidance found in the Commentary on the UN and OECD models.